Many people go through life envious of the success of others.

 That way you can minimise distractions so you can stay focused on your ultimate end goal.

-Ultra successful people dedicate time to give back to their community by working with charities, volunteering and donating.
+Ultra-successful people dedicate time to giving back to their community by working with charities, volunteering, and donating.

-Tom Corley, author of Wealthy Habits: The Daily Success Habits of Wealthy Individuals and a regular contributor to Property Update, says that 73 per cent of the 233 wealthy people he studied for five years volunteer five-plus hours a month.
+Tom Corley, my co-author of Rich Habits Poor Habits and a regular contributor to Property Update, says that 73 per cent of the 233 wealthy people he studied for five years volunteer five-plus hours a month.

-Bill Gates, Oprah Winfrey, Mark Zuckerberg, all donate to different causes.
+Bill Gates, Oprah Winfrey, and Mark Zuckerberg, all donate to different causes.

 If you're not already rich, you can be in other ways by volunteering for your local charity or helping at a nursing home.